AMReX-Astro/Castro/docs_new/source/Verification.rst

 as listed in Table \ `[table:fsedov] <#table:fsedov>`__.
 For example, to run and process the 2-d cylindrical Sedov explosion, one would do:

-#. in Exec/hydro_tests/Sedov, build the  executable in 2-d
+#. in Exec/hydro_tests/Sedov, build the Castro executable in 2-d

-#. | run the spherical Sedov problem with  in 2-d cylindrical coordinates:
+#. | run the spherical Sedov problem with Castro in 2-d cylindrical coordinates:
    | ./Castro2d.Linux.Intel.Intel.ex inputs.2d.sph_in_cylcoords

 #. build the fsedov2d_sph_in_cylcoords tool in
    Castro/Diagnostics/Sedov.

-#. | run fsedov2d_sph_in_cylcoords on the  output to generate 1-d radial
+#. | run fsedov2d_sph_in_cylcoords on the Castro output to generate 1-d radial
      profiles:
    | fsedov2d_sph_in_cylcoords.Linux.Intel.exe -s sedov_2d_sph_in_cyl.out :math:`\mathtt{\backslash}`
    | :math:`~~~~~`\ -p sedov_2d_sph_in_cyl_plt00246